Notice of Privacy Practices of Community and Family Resources/The Richmond Center

 6. To appropriate authorities to report suspected child or dependent adult abuse or neglect;

-7. As allowed by a court order.
+7. As allowed by a special court order;

-8. No patient-identifying information
+8. No patient-identifying information;

-9. Internal communication amongst providers or supervisors
+9. Internal communication amongst providers or supervisors; or

 For example, Community and Family Resources/The Richmond Center can disclose information without your consent to obtain legal or financial services or to another medical facility to provide health care to you, as long as there is a qualified service organization/business associate agreement in place.